 Admission Procedure.
 The admission procedure for the ThD degree program is the same as for the PhD degree program.
 See p.
-310.
+318. Complete and return the Sixteen Personality Factor Questionnaire as directed.

 Language Requirements.
 Applicants must demonstrate proficiency in specified foreign languages in one of these ways: